zenglenn42/utbc2019-hw-12-bamazon/README.md

 ## Async-based Implementation

-I'm reading Marc Wandschneider's book on Node.js and he is big on using the 'async' (versus promises) to bring some clarity to the callback-chaining style that Node's programming model often requires.
+I'm reading Marc Wandschneider's book on Node.js and he is big on using async (versus promises) to bring some clarity to the callback-chaining style that Node's programming model often requires.